NiziL/Smart-Fridge-Kata/README.md

 - the fridge also has the following features:
   - list all the products expiring tomorrow
   - list all the products with a set of tags
-- the fridge is connected to our SmartRecognitionServer™, which give these informations about a product on scan
+- the fridge is supplied with our SmartRecognitionEngine™, which gives these informations when detecting new products
-  - its name
+  - a name
   - a type of product (e.g. meat, vegetable, fruit...)
   - a set of tags (e.g. sweet, salty, healthy, organic...)